Large-time behaviour for anisotropic stable nonlocal diffusion problems with convection: Parabolic and hyperbolic estimates for the regularized problem

 \section{Parabolic and hyperbolic estimates for the regularized problem}

 The main purpose of this section is to obtain estimates for the regularized problem

-that will be later used to get uniform estimates for a one-parameter family of scaled versions of the solution to~\eqref{eq.main}.
+which will be used later to get uniform estimates for a one-parameter family of scaled versions of the solution to~\eqref{eq.main}.
 These estimates will provide the required compactness leading to the proof of our convergence result.
-As a preliminary step we need some well-posedness and a priori results for classical and entropy solutions of this equation under various conditions on $u_0$.
+As a preliminary step we need some well-posedness and a priori estimates for classical and entropy solutions of this equation under various conditions on $u_0$.
 We state some of them here; the proofs can be found in Appendix~\ref{sect:appendix.results.entropy.solutions}.
+For simplicity, we will not explicitly write $u_\varepsilon$ in what follows.